a-dhami/hukamnama-api/README.md

 This makes it difficult for developers to make use of it in applications freely as there is no API that obtains data straight from the source.
 As a result, this API allows developers to obtain the daily hukamnama straight from the SGPC website, and provides a Unicode encoded format of the hukamnama that can be easily used.

 Developers can also access previous daily hukamnamas using the API as well, provided they are still stored on the SGPC website.

+This is accomplished by using:
+- Express
+- Got: to obtain and scrape the raw HTML content from the SGPC website
+- Cheerio: for analyzing the scraped HTML content from the SGPC website
+- IconV-Lite: to convert from windows-1252 to utf-8 properly without losing characters in the progress
+- Anvaad: to convert the hukamnama from its original ASCII Gurmukhi Format to Unicode